hussra/companion-module-logos-proclaim-old/README.md

 - Proclaim currently requires the authentication header name to be capitalized as ProclaimAuthToken - there is code in sendAppCommand() which can be removed once Proclaim updates this.
 - Proclaim currently returns API responses with the text/html content-type rather than text/plain and text/json as appropriate.
-I think this may be why I had to use Got's .text() method rather than .json(), and manually strip the byte order marker, to be able to parse the response containing the authentication token.
+I think this may be why in getAuthToken() I had to use Got's .text() method rather than .json(), and manually strip the byte order marker, to be able to parse the response containing the authentication token.